-When you’re doing okay with software materials, graduate to mild steel.
-Only after you feel like you’ve pretty well mastered cuts in these materials, you’re not breaking or wearing cutters out too quickly, and your surface finishes no longer look like the material was attacked by a pack of rabies-infected beavers should you even consider a difficult material like stainless steel.
+When you’re doing okay with softer materials, graduate to mild steel.
+Only after you feel like you’ve pretty well mastered cuts in these materials can you try tougher materials.
+Master means you’re not breaking or wearing cutters out too quickly, and your surface finishes no longer look like the material was attacked by a pack of rabies-infected beavers.

 9. For your first project, learn how to square a block of material and make yourself a few sets of step jaws in aluminum